VLPLAY-Games/LufiraOS/documentation/13_syscalls.md

 ## Conclusion

 The system call interface provides a clean and efficient mechanism for user-mode programs to request kernel services.
-With 18 implemented system calls, it covers the essential functionality needed for basic user programs.
+With 15 of 19 defined system calls implemented (`mmap`, `munmap`, `getcwd`, `chdir` remain stubs), it covers process control (including `fork`/`exec`/`wait`/signals/pipes as of v0.3.0), file I/O, and basic system information.
 The use of the `syscall` instruction ensures fast transitions, and the calling convention follows the x86-64 ABI for compatibility.

 For more details, refer to the source code in `system/syscall/`.

 ---

-**Document Version:** 1.0
+**Document Version:** 1.1
 **Last Updated:** September 2026
 **Project:** LufiraOS